mdulin2/WebPhapp/README.md

 The Pharmachain web app!

+## MySQL DB Connection
+In the directory `Webphapp/Webphapp/backend/` is the file `connections.js`.
+This file holds the connection strings for the database.
+To have any database functionality, you need to insert proper credentials to this file.
+You can find the working `connections.js` file in the GDrive folder.
+If connection strings are not provided, the backend falls back on filling in dummy data.
+When you commit future changes, make sure not to push the connection strings.
+This should be a hard mistake to make because the file is listed in `.gitignore`.

 ## Unit Testing
 Run all tests before changing any files, opening a PR, updating a PR, and reviewing a PR.